Seasoned Leadership

 Location: Sidley Austin’s New York Offices

-This year’s program will be co-chaired by Kai H. E. Liekefett, who heads the activism practice at Sidley & Austin, and the College’s Founding President, Frank M. Placenti, who heads the U.S. Governance Practice at Greenberg Traurig.
-They will be assembling a group of speakers including activist investors and attorneys regularly representing them as well as a leading academic to speak to this important and current topic.
+This year’s program was co-chaired by Kai H. E. Liekefett, who heads the activism practice at Sidley & Austin, and the College’s Founding President, Frank M. Placenti, who heads the U.S. Governance Practice at Greenberg Traurig.
+They assembled a group of speakers including activist investors and attorneys regularly representing them as well as a leading academic to speak to this important and current topic.

 Please visit the invitation at this LINK for more details